 2.08 - 2.35

 0.52 - 0.90

-Additional information about the ALI instrument, data format, and data processing is found in the companion file: ftp://daac.ornl.gov/data/safari2k/remote_sensing/ali_etm_tandem/comp/ALI_ETM_pair_readme.pdf.
+Additional information about the ALI instrument, data format, and data processing is found in the companion file: http://daac.ornl.gov/daacdata/safari2k/remote_sensing/ali_etm_tandem/comp/ALI_ETM_pair_readme.pdf.